UB-Mannheim/zotero-ocr/README.md

 Moreover, these options are saved as Zotero preferences variables, which are also available through the [Config Editor](https://www.zotero.org/support/preferences/advanced).

-## Build and release
+## Development, build and release

-Run `build.sh` script, which creates a new `.xpi` file.
+After any code changes one can build a new extension file by `./build.sh <version>`.
+Then in Zotero install the newly created `.xpi`-file. as described in the Installation section.

+If any error occurs then you will see more details in the `Help`, `Report Error...` dialog.
+For some debugging messages you can activate in Zotero the debugging in the `Help`, `Debug Output Logging`.

 For a new release, run the script `release.sh`.
 It runs the `build.sh` script, commits the code changes for the new release and adds a tag.
 Push the updated local master branch and the tag to GitHub.
 Then publish a [new release on GitHub](https://github.com/UB-Mannheim/zotero-ocr/releases/new) and attach the `.xpi` file there.

-## Development

-After any code changes one can build a new extension file by `./build.sh <version>`.
-Then in Zotero go to `Tools`, `Add-ons`, `Install Add-on From File...` and choose there the newly created `.xpi`-file.
-Zotero 6 will restart with the newly built add-on version.
-Zotero 7 does not require a restart and will activate it immediately.

-If any error occurs then you will see more details in the `Help`, `Report Error...` dialog.
-For some debugging messages you can activate in Zotero the debugging in the `Help`, `Debug Output Logging`.

 ## License